hankjacoby/demo-repo/README.md

 occurs, this will teach you how to deal with them.
 Follow the steps in the merge_conflict.txt file.

 ## Useful Commands to Know
+**Note: anything in square brackets [like_this] is an argument and should be replaced by you

+### Directory Navigation

 ls - shows all contents of current directory
-cat - shows the contents of specified file as they appear on the website
+ls -la - shows all contents (including hidden files and folders) of the current directory
+cd [folder_name] - navigates into that folder
+cd .. - navigates to parent directory (like a back button)
+cd ~ - navigates to the home directory
 pwd - prints the working directory
+cat [file_name] - prints the contents of the specified file

+### File Manipulation

+mkdir [folder_name] - makes an empty directory with the specified name
+touch [file_name] - makes an empty file with the specified name
+rm [file_name] - deletes the specified file
+mv [arg1] [arg2] - used to move a directory or file, or to rename a directory or file
+cp [file_1] [file_2] - copy the contents of file_1 into file_2
+less [file_name] - view the contents of a file with search and scroll
+wc -l [file_name] - counts the number of lines in a file
+echo "[message]" > [file_name] - replace the contents of file_name with message
+echo "[message]" >> [file_name] - append message to the end of file_name

+### Search and Compare

+grep [message] file - searches for message in file
+diff [file_1] [file_2] - shows differences between file_1 and file_2
+sort [file_name] - sorts the lines of file_name in alphabetical order
-cd - changes the directory being worked in
+sort -n [file_name] - sorts the lines of file_name in numerical order

-vim - used as a different text-editor **use if comfortable
+### Git Commands

+git status - shows stages, unstaged, and untracked files
+git diff - shows differences between working directory and index
+git diff --staged - shows differences between staged changes and last commit
+git log - view full git history
 git branch --merged - shows which branches have already been merged

+### Git Branching

+git branch - list local branches and specify current branch
-git branch -D [name of branch] - force deletes a branch even if its contents are not merged yet
+git branch -d [branch_name] - deletes the branch if merged
-git diff [other branch] - shows all the differences in each file between the 2 branches
+git checkout [branch_name] - navigate to branch_name
-git checkout [name of branch] - switches to that branch
+git checkout -b [branch_name] - creates a new branch with specified name
-git branch - shows which branch you are currently working on
-git push origin --delete [branch name] - once the branch is deleted this will remove it from the UI
+git push origin --delete [branch_name] - deletes the branch from the website

+### Git Commiting

+git add [file_name] - stages the changes of that file
+git add . - stages all changes
+git commit -m "[message]" - commits changes with the message
+git restore [file_name] - undo changes to an unstaged file

+### Git Push and Pull

+git pull - download and merge changes
+git push - add your changes to the remote repository
+git fetch - downloads updates without merging
+git push origin [branch_name] - pushes a branch to GitHub